Company director fraud

 Case study: Tamir loses money through director fraud

-company called Artificial Organ Technologies who was looking for
+company called Artificial Organ Technologies that was looking for

 investors.
 The company says it's developing a new type of